Set up Hashicorp Vault as your secrets backend

 For more information on the Airflow provider for Hashicorp Vault and how to further customize your integration, see the Apache Airflow documentation.

-Step 4: Deploy to Astro
+Step 4: Deploy configuration

 -